Angelina-Kochikov-QA/recipe-search/README.md

 <h1 align="center">JS Recipe Search App 🥦</a>
-<h1 align="center">Link to the app <a href="https://helpful-satin-rest.glitch.me/" target="_blank"></a>
+<h2 align="center">Link to the app <a href="https://helpful-satin-rest.glitch.me/" target="_blank"></a>

 <h3>Description</h3>
 <hr>

 <p>Welcome to the Recipe Search App!
 This web application is built using JavaScript and provides users with a convenient way to search for and discover delicious recipes.
-Whether you're a seasoned chef or a cooking enthusiast, this app is designed to make your culinary journey even more enjoyable.</p>
+Whether you're a seasoned chef or a cooking enthusiast, this app is designed to make your culinary journey even more enjoyable 🥗</p>

 ## Table of Contents